 |Πώς λές … στα Ελληνικά; (Pos les … sta Elliniká?)||How do you say ___ in Greek?|

 Greeks frequently greet each other by shaking hands or kissing both cheeks, depending on the situation.
-Foreigners might have trouble grasping some of the etiquette in Greece.
+Foreigners might have trouble grasping some of the etiquettes in Greece.
 It's considered rude to shake the head in agreement.
 Also, in Greece, an up-down movement indicates "no" while side-to-side is "yes".
 An open palm near an individual's face can also be quite offensive.

 When dining in Greece, the bill is usually not brought out until it's requested.
 Often a service charge will be included in the bill.
-Tipping is subjective and if service was good, it's recommended to give a tip.
+Tipping is subjective and if the service was good, it's recommended to give a tip.
 For the non-Greek, in some contexts tipping is somewhat expected.

 Coffee culture is a large part of the Greek lifestyle and it's typically consumed for breakfast.
 Other Greek breakfasts include tyropita (phyllo pastry with cheese stuffing), yogurt with honey, cheese, bread, and olives.

-Typical appetizers found in Greece include spanokopita (spinach pie), dolmas (grape leaves stuffed with rice), saganaki (fried cheese), tzatziki (cucumber yogurt dip), and taramosalata (caviar dip).
+Typical appetizers found in Greece include spanokopita (spinach pie), dolmas (grape leaves stuffed with rice), saganaki (fried cheese), tzatziki (cucumber-yogurt dip), and taramosalata (caviar dip).

-Prior to the introduction of the Euro in 2002, Greece used the Drachma as it's official currency.
+Prior to the introduction of the Euro in 2002, Greece used the Drachma as its official currency.
 The Euro (EUR) is now Greece's official currency.
 Current conversion rates are about 1.35 US Dollars per 1 Euro.

 The cost of your destination wedding in Greece will vary greatly depending on the location, services, duration, amount of guests, and excursions.
 Airfare should be taken into consideration and will vary depending on your location, with rates inflating during tourist season.
 Also, if you plan on hopping around islands, you can take either a short flight or a ferry.
 These flights should generally cost less than 75 €.

-Greece's Mediterranean coast makes yachting an attractive but also expensive option, running about 350 €/week per person.
+Greece's Mediterranean coast makes yachting an attractive but also an expensive option, running about 350 €/week per person.
 More guests will increase the cost dramatically.
 Rent can be minimized or even nulled if guests are kept to a minimum.
 A destination wedding in Greece on a budget with around 40-80 guests can be around 5-7,000 € (excluding airfare).
 However, more decadent weddings can be upwards of 13,000 €.

 |The following notes are not comprehensive and are intended as a guide only.
 Before planning your wedding in Greece we strongly advise you to contact the Greek embassy in your home country or your country's embassy in Greece to obtain up-to-date legal requirements.|